70 of the Best Character Building Picture Books For Kids

 Responsibility

 Responsibility is a character trait that some children naturally lean into and others shy away from because of motivation or forgetfulness.
-These books will help your children see a wide range of examples in responsibility and the effects of irresponsibility.
+These books will help your children see a wide range of examples of responsibility and the effects of irresponsibility.

 - Alexander Who Used to Be Rich Last Sunday by Judith Viorst